J3nish/compilerc/README.md

 - Code editor with input/output support
 - Compile and run code from the GUI
-- Accepts runtime input like `scanf` or `input()`
+- Accepts runtime input like `scanf`
-- File management: open and save source code
+- Undo and Redo code functionalities
-- Supports plotting match score graphs using `matplotlib` (if Python-based)
+- Copy,Cut paste operations

 ---